CURRENTLY IN CHICAGO THERE ARE 50 STATUES AND 2% ARE WOMEN

 Current Statues of Women in Chicago

-The Jane Addams memorial sculpture was Chicago’s first major artwork to honor an important woman.
+The Jane Addams memorial sculpture was Chicago’s first major artwork to honour an important woman.
 Helping Hands commemorates Nobel Peace Prize winner and social reformer Jane Addams (1860 – 1935).
-Jane Addams established Hull House, the nation’s first settlement house in Chicago’s poor immigrant neighborhood on the Near West Side.
+Jane Addams established Hull House, the nation’s first settlement house in Chicago’s poor immigrant neighbourhood on the Near West Side.
 The sculpture by Louise Bourgeois can be found in Chicago Women’s Park.

-Gwendolyn Brooks was a poet, author, and teacher.
+Gwendolyn Brooks (1917-2000) was an American poet, author, and teacher.
 Her work often dealt with the personal celebrations and struggles of ordinary people in her community.
-She won the Pulitzer Prize for Poetry on May 1, 1950, for ‘Annie Allen’, making her the first African American to receive the Prize.
-She later became the first black woman to be the poet laureate of Illinois — a position she held from 1968 until her death in 2000 — as well as the first to serve as a poetry consultant to the Library of Congress.
-Her statue, by Margot Mcmahon can be found at Brooks Park on June 7 2018.
+She won the Pulitzer Prize for Poetry on May 1, 1950, for ‘Annie Allen’, making her the first African American to receive the Pulitzer.
+She later became the first black woman to be the poet laureate of Illinois as well as the first to serve as a poetry consultant to the Library of Congress.
+Her statue, by Margot McMahon was unveiled at Brooks Park on June 7 2018.
 The installation is designed to “both educate and invite public interaction” with Brooks’ life and work – both of which have been under appreciated by the wider public, McMahon said.